ginstrom/galaxy-conquest-game/docs/configuration.md

 This document provides detailed information about configuring the Galaxy Conquest game.

-## Configuration File
+## Configuration Files

-The game uses a TOML configuration file (`config.toml`) located in the project root directory.
-This file allows you to override default settings without modifying the code.
+The game uses TOML configuration files located in the `config/` directory.
+The main configuration file is `config/prefs.toml`, which allows you to override default settings without modifying the code.

 ## Configuration Structure